• Home

 EVENT SELECTION

-• Make sure you have checked the double-entry policies if there are any.
-We are not responsible for schedule conflicts.
+• Make sure you have checked the double-entry policies We are not responsible for schedule conflicts.

 • Please inform students who are double entered to notify their later event in the competition room chat that they are double entered and will be back, THEN go to their earlier event and ask to speak first.